at0x0ft/cod2e2/README.md

 VSCode personal development environment templates for Docker remote container

+## Note

+Now new project called "**[museum](https://github.com/at0x0ft/museum)**" has been started to get more flexibility and DRY config!
+This project may be deprecated in the future...

 ## Purpose (Focus?
 Goal?)

 This repository is especially focusing on **splitting environment to source code** and **construct new (or somewhat minor) language environment flexibly and easily**.